couchbase/tlm/README.markdown

 * A build tool such as Make or Ninja
 * ccache may speed up the development cycle when clang / gcc is used

-Our production builds currently use gcc 7.3.0 on most Linux platforms;
+Our production builds currently use gcc-10.2.0 on Linux platforms;
-Visual Studio 2017 on Windows; and Xcode 9.3.1 on MacOS.
+Visual Studio 2017 on Windows; and Xcode 11.3.1 on MacOS.

 ### Requirements on Windows